Writing your PhD Personal Statement

 - What are your reasons for wanting to study at a particular university?

-- Why is this particular area of most interest to you?
+- Why is this topic of most interest to you?

 - What previous academic and practical experience have you got that shows your interest in your chosen subject?